eric-wood/kiskeleton/README.md

 # KiSkeleton 🩻

-Derive KiCad symbol libraries from spreadsheets
+Derive and modify KiCad symbol libraries with spreadsheets

 ## The problem

-You have a large number of KiCad symbols with differing parameters derived from the same "template" symbol.
+You have a large number of KiCad symbols with differing parameters derived from existing symbols.

 You want a single source of truth for these that's easy to manage.

 *Example*:

 You have 100 different resistors, each with different values, datasheets, footprints, and manufacturer metadata.

 Keeping a library of discrete symbols for each variation helps you place these and not sweat backfilling this metadata per project.

 This is a task that is much easier to manage from a spreadsheet rather than creating every single part from scratch; after all, they're all the same base resistor symbol!

 ## Installation